Surajya Abhiyan Decries Remote Oversight as Pests Batter Sindhudurg’s Mango Crop

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Why does proximity matter for pest management in the Konkan belt?
+Why is on-site support important for Alphonso mango growers in the Konkan belt?

-It calls for coordinated field surveys, swift pest identification, and clear IPM advisories tailored to local microclimates.
-It also emphasizes reliable district-level helplines and availability of recommended inputs.
+It recommends coordinated field surveys, swift pest identification, and integrated pest management advisories tailored to local microclimates.
+It also calls for stronger agriculture extension, reliable district-level helplines, and availability of recommended inputs.

-The piece underscores decentralization, routine pest surveillance, transparent reporting from the research centre, and performance metrics tied to timely field engagement.
-These measures are presented as essential to improve accountability and ensure timely delivery to farmers.
+The piece highlights decentralization, routine pest surveillance, transparent reporting from the research centre, and performance metrics tied to timely field engagement.
+Visible, hands-on support is presented as a way to rebuild public trust.